 Like all types of surgery, surgery for endometriosis carries a risk of complications.

-If surgery is recommended for you, speak to your surgeon about the possible risks before agreeing to treatment.
+If surgery is recommended for you, talk to your surgeon about the possible risks before agreeing to treatment.

-The more surgery you have the more likely that both complication and long term side effects can occur.
+The more surgery you have, the more likely that both complications and long-term side effects can happen.

 The more common complications are not usually serious, and can include: